-Signs of an eye emergency include sudden onset of cloudiness, severe redness, pain or loss of vision.
+Signs of an eye emergency include known trauma or sudden onset of cloudiness, severe redness, pain or loss of vision.
 The key element is the sudden onset as more gradual symptoms are much less likely to be an emergency.
-There are only a small number of eye emergencies which need immediate care, but many situations which should be dealt with within 24 hours of onset.
+There are only a small number of eye emergencies which need immediate care, but many situations which should be dealt with within a day or two of onset.

 Any eye condition can be alarming and, while many are not true emergencies, a significant delay in treatment can result in irreversible changes rapidly in some situations.
-If the problem occurs after hours and you are unsure, you may wish to have the situation evaluated by a local general emergency hospital.
-They will be able to make this assessment and will know how to reach one of the doctors at Veterinary Vision for consultation or referral.
+If the problem occurs after hours and you are unsure, you may wish to have the situation first evaluated by your general veterinarian or a local general emergency hospital.
+They will be able to make this assessment and will know how to reach one of the doctors at Veterinary Vision for consultation or referral if needed.

 Pet Emergency and Specialty Center (San Rafael) 415-456-7372